dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 ### lists

-lists are finite sequences of elements:
+Lists are finite sequences of elements:

 ```sml
 [3, 5, 9];